microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 - **Install operation**:
     1. Calls the handler's *install command* -> install/update eBPF.
-    1. Calls the handler's *enable command* -> start eBPF drivers.
+    1. Calls the handler's *enable command* -> start eBPF drivers, restart the GuestProxyAgent service.

 - **Update operation**:
     1. Calls the handler's *disable command* (on the old handler) -> stop eBPF drivers.
     1. Calls the handler's *update command* (on the new handler) -> NOP.
     1. Calls the handler's *uninstall command* (on the old handler) -> uninstall eBPF.
     1. Calls the handler's *install command* (on the new handler) -> install/update eBPF.
-    1. Calls the handler's *enable command* (on the new handler) -> start eBPF drivers.
+    1. Calls the handler's *enable command* (on the new handler) -> start eBPF drivers, restart the GuestProxyAgent service.

 - **Uninstall operation**:
     1. Calls the handler's *disable command* -> stop eBPF drivers.